ARM-software/abi-aa/bpabi32/bpabi32.rst

 (Aside: Support for executable files containing larger than 4MB Thumb-1 code regions is Q-o-I. End aside).

-In SVr4-style tool chains there is a clear convention that a static linker must generate veneers – called procedure linkage table (PLT) entries – on calls to imported code symbols.
+In SVr4-style toolchains there is a clear convention that a static linker must generate veneers – called procedure linkage table (PLT) entries – on calls to imported code symbols.
 The writable location corresponding to an SVr4 PLT entry is called a PLTGOT entry.